-Preparing For Home Loan To Avoid Mistakes During Mortgage Process
+Tips on Preparing For Home Loan For a Smooth Mortgage Process

-Over 75% of our borrowers are folks who are either stressing during the mortgage process and/or got a last-minute mortgage denial due to not being properly qualified by a loan officer.
+Over 75% of our borrowers are either stressed during the mortgage process or got a last-minute mortgage denial due to not being properly qualified by a loan officer.
 This is not the borrower’s fault.
 It is the loan officer’s fault for issuing a pre-approval without fully and properly qualifying their borrowers.

 How Much Can I Afford Versus How Much I Qualify